tinglu/tinglu.github.io/_posts/2018-01-20-declarative-programming.md

 ---

 This is the summary of my study of COMP90048 Declarative Programming (SM2 2017).
-Some material below is from the lecture notes &copy; the University of Melbourne.
+The notes below contain my summaries and lecture materials (&copy; the University of Melbourne).

 ## Some concepts